 He shifted my understanding that the needs of others are really my own.
 No longer them, but us.
 Human beings created in God’s image, unique and united, all in desperate need of God and each other.

 My story is important not because it is mine, God knows, but because if I tell it anything like right, the chances are you will recognize that in many ways it is also yours.
 Maybe nothing is more important than that we keep track, you and I, of [the] stories of who we are and where we have come from, and the people we have met along the way.
 Because it is precisely through these stories in all their particularly… that God makes himself known to each of us most powerfully and personally.

 Let us to step into one another’s story, unique and united, with expectant hearts for how God will reveal more of himself through them.
 Just as he did with Roberta and I.

 By Allison Alley, Compassion Canada.
-Alley, Compassion Canada’s National Advocacy Manager, will be speaking at Gather Rise Toronto on October 1st.
+Alley, Compassion Canada’s Advocacy leader, will be speaking at Gather Rise Toronto on October 1st.
 This is a great opportunity to gather with other women and share your stories!